The Ultimate Guide

 Because it is seen as separate, it will pay its own tax and be able to purchase its own assets.
 The Corporations Act sets out the rules for running and managing a company.
 There are several obligations that a Director of a company becomes responsible for.
 There are ongoing annual fees that you will need to pay to ASIC as well.

 You can use a Trust to run a business.
 A Trust is an entity that holds property or income for others.
 These people are called beneficiaries.
 The trustee can be individuals or a corporate trustee.
 An individual trustee is personally liable for the debts of the trust.
-Profits are not able to be retained to fund future business growth.
+Generally, profits are not able to be retained to fund future business growth.
 All profits must be distributed to beneficiaries, with that share of trust profits to be declared on the individual’s tax return.

 These are more complex to set up and you should speak to an advisor to see if this is right for you.